uin-suka-se/Endurance-Testing/README.md

 This **Endurance Testing** project is licensed under the [MIT License](LICENSE).

+## Third-Party Libraries

+This project uses the following third-party libraries, each with their own licenses:

+- CircularProgressBar_NET5 3.0.0
+- ClosedXML 0.104.2
+- Microsoft.Extensions.DependencyInjection 9.03
+- Microsoft.Extensions.Http 9.03
+- Microsoft.Web.WebView2 1.0.3124.44

+For more information, refer to the respective license files provided with these libraries.

 ## Contact and Information

 This application was developed by Rahma Bintang Pratama.